 These days the business is mostly run by women, after the semi-retirement of Leigh.
 Leigh had been in charge of the kitchen and was a pioneer of country dining in the late 1970s/early 1980s in Castlemaine, Victoria.
-He’s still around experimenting and adding his inspiration and bread-baking skills.
+He’s still around experimenting and adding his charcuterie skills.
 His former assistant has taken over most kitchen duties.

 Glenys will greet you at the cellar door.

 The first vineyards, covering around 15 acres/7 hectares, were established from the mid-1980s onwards; this means they are among the older vines in the Canberra district where the majority of the plantings date from the mid- to late-1990s.